What is deaf awareness week and why is it important?

-Putting accessibility at the start of a project benefits businesses and their hearing-impaired or deaf customers.
+Putting accessibility at the start of a project benefits businesses and their hard of hearing or deaf customers.
 Too often, the issue of accessibility is too low down a project.
 Not just in websites.

 Blaydon Communications Limited specialises in Audio Frequency Induction Loop Systems (A.F.I.L.S), used by hearing aid wearers to assist them to hear clearly in difficult acoustic environments e.g. churches, theatres, reception areas etc.

-Blaydon’s great expert tech teams can guide on the real issues faced by people with hearing impairment who rely on sound systems - as many as 5 in every 200 in a gathering.
+Blaydon’s great expert tech teams can guide on the real issues faced by people who are hard of hearing or deaf who rely on sound systems - as many as 5 in every 200 in a gathering.
 But in their experience on design, build or refurbishment projects, too many companies seek specialist advice as an afterthought, and are often price-driven.